Disaster Recovery in Pivotal Platform

 |Apps||Time of the last backup||Current time|

-Instead of having a true active-active deployment across all layers, some Pivotal customers prefer to install a Pivotal Platform or PAS deployment on a backup site.
+Instead of having a true active-active deployment across all layers, some Pivotal customers prefer to install a Pivotal Platform or Pivotal Platform deployment on a backup site.
 The backup site resides on-premises, in a co-location facility, or the public cloud.
 The backup site includes an operational deployment, with only the most critical apps ready to accept traffic should a failure occur in the primary data center.
-Disaster recovery in this scenario involves the following:
+Disaster recovery in this scenario involves:

 Switching traffic to the passive Pivotal Platform, making it active.